Ivoz/pypa-salt/README.md

 Future
 ======

-Once SaltStack Helium has been released this should change to use the system packages.
+Once SaltStack Helium has been released and is in EPEL we can remove the git syncing stuff in base.gitsync.